 - Wills – The cornerstone of any estate plan and the most used method for assets to be transferred to heirs.
 The purpose of a Will is to describe how you want your assets to be distributed upon your death.

 - Joint ownership – Registration of assets in joint ownership is one of the easiest ways to transfer assets.
 Joint Tenancy with Right of Survivorship, when one party dies, ownership is automatically transferred to the surviving partner.
 Although useful for avoiding probate taxes, other tax and legal complications can arise.

 - Gifting assets before death – Undoubtedly the easiest way to transfer assets is to gift them away while you’re alive.
 Keep in mind that while gifting to charitable causes can lead to tax benefits, other gifting can create tax implications.

 - Testamentary trusts – A testamentary trust takes effect upon death and forms part of the Will.
 It allows ownership of assets to be transferred while control of the assets is determined by the provisions set out by trust.

 - Living trusts – A living trust is created while you are alive and there are many reasons why they are used.
+You can find more information about living trusts here.
 A living trust serves the same purpose of transferring ownership of assets while retaining control.
 Important for farm and business owners.